 - Hide little notes in underwear, pinned to clothes, tucked in corners

-- Write 'old-fashioned' letters and send by 'snail-mail' instead email.
-They carry a smell and the knowledge that it required focussed attention.
-They are a tangible part of the other - great for 'touchy-feely' receivers in particular.
+- Write ‘old-fashioned’ letters and send by ‘snail-mail’ instead email.
+They carry a fragrance and the knowledge that they require focussed attention by the receiver.
+They are a tangible part of the other – great for ‘touchy-feely’ receivers in particular.
 You can give stamped addressed envelopes to your partner to help make this happen.

-- Plan ahead dates for watching the same film or TV programme whilst Skyping.
-Be sure it's something you both want to watch though!
+- Plan ahead dates for watching the same film or TV programme whilst Skyping, Facetiming or using another video app.
+Be sure it’s something you both want to watch though!

 - Meet for regular Skype lunches and drinks.
 Share your ups and downs and your feelings.
 Use these occasions to take a risk by revealing something of yourself that you’d normally find difficult to share